nhlm/calc/README.md

 # CLI Calculator

-This project was create as an educational project, therefore there are no unittests this time.
+This project was created as an educational project, therefore there are no unittests this time.

 The code is licensed under the MIT License, check the License file for more